Our free membership, business.com+, takes the pain out of choosing new business services.

 • Nike: In ancient Greek mythology, Nike was the winged goddess of victory, suggesting competitiveness, victory and speed.
 The brand’s famous swoosh logo also reinforces the concepts of speed, movement and a wing.

-Some companies have multiple product groups that are represented by brands under their umbrella and are all marketed separately with different value propositions.
+Some companies have multiple product groups, each represented by a brand under their umbrella, and are marketed separately with distinct value propositions.
 For example, this is the case with General Motors, which includes the brands Cadillac, Chevrolet, Buick and GMC.

 Launch your brand today